BlakeLewis1/final-project/README.md

 ##  Acknowledgments

-The QA Consultants for helping with my Development and teaching the required skills to build this application.
+The QA Consultants for helping with our Development and teaching the required skills to build this application.

 ##  Author